Texas Solar Roundup

 In May, Austin ranked as the leading U.S. city for solar power available per person, beating out Los Angeles.
 The city ranked 14th in the nation for solar energy produced inside the city limits.
 This is positive progress toward Austin’s initiatives:

-While the solar revolution has been bright throughout many Texas cities, we still see areas that are lagging behind.
+While the solar revolution has been bright in many Texas cities, we still see lagging areas.

 One of those is the Big D. After all, its solar streak tends to be comparable with that of the Cowboys (bless their hearts).
 Not much has changed since we reported that Dallas has been slower to embrace the solar revolution than most other major Texas cities.
 But we still have hope for you, DFW!

-Here at Freedom Solar, we’ve been seeing more demand for solar on the western side of the Metroplex and in the outlying cities.
-Maybe the suburbs will save you!
+Here at Freedom Solar Power, we’ve been seeing more demand for solar on the western side of the Metroplex and in the outlying cities.
+Maybe the suburbs will save you, Dallas!

-It’s clear that the Texas grid is headed toward more renewable energy.
-This Texas solar trend is here to stay.
-Texans are clearly ready to come and take it.
+It’s clear that the Texas grid is headed toward more alternative energy.
+This Texas solar trend is here to stay, and Texans are clearly ready to seize it.
 They understand the environmental and financial benefits and are choosing energy independence.

 Learn More With Freedom Solar

-Whether you’re Texas-born or not, we’d love to help you reach your energy goals!
-Call Freedom Solar at (800) 504-2337 or fill out our contact form to get in touch!
+We’d love to help you reach your energy goals at your home or business!
+Call us at (800) 504-2337 or fill out our contact form. and one of our energy consultants will be in touch.